Introducing AI to an Online Petition Platform Changed Outputs but not Outcomes: SI Appendix

-The system prompt is as follows: You are a highly efficient information detection and extraction engine, specialized in analyzing natural language data.
-You value accuracy: when the user asks you to extract certain information from given text data, you will try your best to adhere to what is directly mentioned in the text and the extraction criteria.
-You value efficiency: your response will be concise and follow formatting conventions specified in the extraction prompt.

-The user prompt is as follows: The following text is a petition.
-Is the petition topic Government and Public Safety?
-This includes petitions that are about matters related to local government, government and politics, or public safety.
-Output a letter only.
-A) Yes, government and public safety topic B) No, other topic Text: {text} Answer:

-We then validated responses through a manually labeled set of 153 petitions (2 raters, cohen's kappa = 0.583).
-The LLM-annotated results used 104 of the labeled petitions to achieve 86.5\% accuracy, 82.3\% precision, 89.3\% recall on this set.

-\subsection{Repeat petition writers}
+\subsection{Repeat Petition Writers}

-Overall, 33,727 users from treated and control countries wrote multiple petitions between January 1, 2022 and November 30, 2024.
+We studied a group of 4,611 repeat petition writers that wrote multiple petitions between January 2022 and November 2024.
 We exclude the final month of 2024 to ensure all petitions had at least one month before time of data collection, since primary outcome metric is indication of receiving a comment within 30 days.
 We drop observations that have missing log-transformed Flesch-Kincaid grade levels, which are those petitions for which the Flesch-Kincaid grade level is negative.
 Furthermore, we only consider repeat petition-writers whose second petitions were written at least 6 months after their first petitions, and exclude the A/B testing period.
-After these exclusions, we studied a group of 4,553 repeat petition writers.
-Only 58 repeat petition writers posted a petition in Australia during the ten-week differential treatment period that we use for our difference-in-differences.
-Such a small control group would not allow for meaningful analysis.

 We conduct an exploratory descriptive analysis of repeat petition writers.
 The main text includes the distribution of word count and the share of petitions that reach 1 comment in 30 days across the three cohorts of petition writers.
 In Figure~\ref{fig:repeat_petition_writers_barplots} we show the distribution of MATTR, Flesch-Kincaid grade level, and the share of petitions that reach 10 signatures.
 We find consistent results to the main text: in the case of lexical measures, the average MATTR and Flesch-Kincaid grade level is higher in users' second petitions when users write their first petition without AI access and their second petition with AI access (Pre/Post cohort).
 In the case of the 10+ signature outcome, users' second petitions have reduced outcomes when their first petition was written without AI access and their second petition was written with AI access (Pre/Post cohort).